 More info: How do I preview my survey before publishing it?

 More info: How do I share a preview link?

 - Some special considerations should be made when analysing a survey with skip logic, as not all respondents will have seen all questions.

 More info: How do I analyse or report on surveys with skip logic?

 Skip Logic is an advanced feature.
-Incorrectly configured rules could make respondents miss important pages, or even create an infinite loop that would prevent respondents from completing and submitting the survey.
-Always test your survey before publishing it!
+Rules that are set up incorrectly could make respondents miss important pages, or even create an infinite loop that would prevent respondents from completing and submitting the survey.
+Always test your survey before publishing it.